ryisenberg/protocols/git-github.md

 1. For each change, you can use GitHub's built-in preview functionality.
 1. When you have completed the changes, Add a short commit message and (if needed) more detailed information.

-	Short commit message:
+##### Short commit message: e.g.: Fix formatting in squid-colonization.md
 - Maximum 50 characters
 - Use the imperative ("Change protocol" not "Changed..." or "I changed"...)
 - No period

 Commit extended description can be used if needed.
 [Additional information about commit messages here](http://chris.beams.io/posts/git-commit/) and [here](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

-1. Your Remote will now be 1 change ahead of the Upstream:
+Your Remote will now be 1 change ahead of the Upstream:

 ```
 This branch is 1 commit ahead of mjmlab:master.
 ```

-1. Pull Request.
+#### Pull Request.
 Now suggest this change to the lab.

 Note that if you have other protocols to edit, you can do all of them, and then include them all in a Pull Request.

 1. Click on the button labeled "Pull Request".
 1. You will see the changes suggested, with the new lines in Green and the old lines in Red.
 1. You can also display the "Rich Diff", which will show the changes in a more granular way.
 1. Click Create Pull Request, edit/add any information (again use the guidelines above for commit messages).
 1. If you permission to merge changes into `mjmlab/protocols` then you will have the option to Merge Pull Request immediately.
 If not, then an owner on that account will be notified that your Pull Request is waiting.
 1. Additional discussion can proceed about the Pull Request.
 You will automatically be notified of any discussion, and if you want to alert someone specifically you can include their GitHub username, as in this example.
 That person can then comment in on the proposed changes before they are merged.

-1. Dealing with the situation where your Remote repo (`mandel01/protocols`) is different from the lab Upstream repo (`mjmlab/protocols`).
+#### Dealing with the situation where your Remote repo (`mandel01/protocols`) is different from the lab Upstream repo (`mjmlab/protocols`).

 In this example there have been some changes made to the Upstream that are not in the Remote repo.